cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 to encode natural number we need to do something like knot counting, in many use cases, this is obviously not practical.

-But fortunately, our language already has two layers, the upper layer is pure interaction nets, the lower layer is a stack-based postfix notation general programming language.
-We can make the whole language a practical programming language, simply by extending this lower layer language.
+We can make the language a practical programming language, by extending it with primitive datatypes like int and float.

 How to design such extension?
-Please see the report of my next project :)
+Please see the report of my next paper :)